oasis-tcs/xacml-spec/xacml-v4.0-csd01.md

 All of the following functions SHALL take two arguments of the specified data-type, integer, or double, and SHALL return an element of integer or double data-type, respectively.
 However, the `add` and `multiply` functions MAY take more than two arguments.
 Each function evaluation operating on doubles SHALL proceed as specified by their logical counterparts in IEEE 754 [IEEE754].
 For all of these functions, if any argument is `Indeterminate`, then the function SHALL evaluate to `Indeterminate`.
 In the case of the divide functions, if the divisor is zero, then the function SHALL evaluate to `Indeterminate`.

-urn:oasis:names:tc:xacml:1.0:function:integer-add
+`urn:oasis:names:tc:xacml:1.0:function:integer-add`

 : This function MUST accept two or more arguments.

-urn:oasis:names:tc:xacml:1.0:function:double-add
+`urn:oasis:names:tc:xacml:1.0:function:double-add`

 : This function MUST accept two or more arguments.

-urn:oasis:names:tc:xacml:1.0:function:integer-subtract
+`urn:oasis:names:tc:xacml:1.0:function:integer-subtract`

 : The result is the second argument subtracted from the first argument.

-urn:oasis:names:tc:xacml:1.0:function:double-subtract
+`urn:oasis:names:tc:xacml:1.0:function:double-subtract`

 : The result is the second argument subtracted from the first argument.

-urn:oasis:names:tc:xacml:1.0:function:integer-multiply
+`urn:oasis:names:tc:xacml:1.0:function:integer-multiply`

 : This function MUST accept two or more arguments.

-urn:oasis:names:tc:xacml:1.0:function:double-multiply
+`urn:oasis:names:tc:xacml:1.0:function:double-multiply`

 : This function MUST accept two or more arguments.

-urn:oasis:names:tc:xacml:1.0:function:integer-divide
+`urn:oasis:names:tc:xacml:1.0:function:integer-divide`

 : The result is the first argument divided by the second argument.

-urn:oasis:names:tc:xacml:1.0:function:double-divide
+`urn:oasis:names:tc:xacml:1.0:function:double-divide`

 : The result is the first argument divided by the second argument.

-urn:oasis:names:tc:xacml:1.0:function:integer-mod
+`urn:oasis:names:tc:xacml:1.0:function:integer-mod`

-: The result is remainder of the first argument divided by the second argument.
+: The result is the remainder of the first argument divided by the second argument.

 The following functions SHALL take a single argument of the specified data-type.
 The round and floor functions SHALL take a single argument of data-type `http://www.w3.org/2001/XMLSchema#double` and return a value of the data-type `http://www.w3.org/2001/XMLSchema#double`.

-urn:oasis:names:tc:xacml:1.0:function:integer-abs
+* `urn:oasis:names:tc:xacml:1.0:function:integer-abs`

-urn:oasis:names:tc:xacml:1.0:function:double-abs
+* `urn:oasis:names:tc:xacml:1.0:function:double-abs`

-urn:oasis:names:tc:xacml:1.0:function:round
+* `urn:oasis:names:tc:xacml:1.0:function:round`

-urn:oasis:names:tc:xacml:1.0:function:floor
+* `urn:oasis:names:tc:xacml:1.0:function:floor`

 ### E.3.3 String conversion functions

 The following functions convert between values of the data-type `http://www.w3.org/2001/XMLSchema#string` primitive types.

-urn:oasis:names:tc:xacml:1.0:function:string-normalize-space
+`urn:oasis:names:tc:xacml:1.0:function:string-normalize-space`

 : This function SHALL take one argument of data-type `http://www.w3.org/2001/XMLSchema#string` and SHALL normalize the value by stripping off all leading and trailing white space characters.
 The whitespace characters are defined in the metasymbol S (Production 3) of [XML].

-urn:oasis:names:tc:xacml:1.0:function:string-normalize-to-lower-case
+`urn:oasis:names:tc:xacml:1.0:function:string-normalize-to-lower-case`

 : This function SHALL take one argument of data-type `http://www.w3.org/2001/XMLSchema#string` and SHALL normalize the value by converting each upper case character to its lower case equivalent.
 Case mapping shall be done as specified for the fn:lower-case function in [XF] with no tailoring for particular languages or environments.